bentoml/BentoML/docs/source/quickstart.rst

 packages that are used by the prediction service code and pins their versions.

 The :code:`@api` decorator defines an inference API, which is the entry point for accessing the prediction service.
-The :code:`input=DataframeInput()` means this inferene API callback function defined by the user, is expecting a :code:`pandas.DataFrame` object as its input.
+The :code:`input=DataframeInput()` means this inference API callback function defined by the user, is expecting a :code:`pandas.DataFrame` object as its input.